The Cicho\'n Diagram for Degrees of Relative Constructibility: Introduction

 Let $W$ be a transitive inner model of ZFC.
 Recall that for reals $x$ and $y$ (in $V$) the relation $x \leq_W y$ is defined by $x \in W[y]$.
-The following theorem, which I formalize in GBC, is the first of two main theorems I prove. \begin{maintheorem} For any transitive inner model $W$ of ZFC, the inclusions shown in the Cicho\'n diagram for $\leq_W$ (Figure 1) all hold.
+The following theorem, which I formalize in $\mathsf{GBC}$, is the first of two main theorems I prove. \begin{maintheorem} For any transitive inner model $W$ of ZFC, the inclusions shown in the Cicho\'n diagram for $\leq_W$ (Figure 1) all hold.
 Furthermore, the diagram is complete in the sense that there is a forcing extension showing that no other implications are necessarily true. \end{maintheorem} In fact I show more: for a wide variety of computability-like notions alongside their corresponding reduction concepts one can construct a Cicho\'n diagram similar to the one pictured above.
 In the case of $\leq_W$ the theory and corresponding diagram are robust in that they interact very well with regards to the familiar forcings to add reals that one studies for the classical Cicho\'n diagram.
-Moreover by a simple forcing over the inner model $W$ the diagram can be saturated in the sense that all possible separations can be realized simultaneously and this can be done in such a way that is indestructible with respect to further forcing.
+Moreover, in many cases the constructibility perspective makes clear distinctions in the diagram that are lost when only considering the cardinals.
+Indeed several well known forcing notions naturally split the diagram into several pieces whereas its iteration may only produce two cardinals.
+Finally I show that by a simple forcing over the inner model $W$ the diagram can be saturated in the sense that all possible separations can be realized simultaneously and this can be done in such a way that is indestructible with respect to further forcing.
 This is the second main theorem of this paper. \begin{maintheorem} There is a model of ZFC realizing simultaneously all possible separations between nodes of the Cicho\'n diagram for $\leq_W$.
 Moreover, no further forcing over this model can destroy this property. \end{maintheorem}

 I dub the statement that \say{all possible separations of the $\leq_W$ Cicho\'n diagram are realized}, $CD(\leq_W)$.
 The paper finishes by briefly treating $CD(\leq_W)$ as an axiom.